Leaving Trump’s “favorite toy” and lonely – symbol of his loss of wealth?

 For years, Donald Trump referred to his Boeing 757 as his “favorite toy”.
 But now his plane is at a provincial airport north of New York.
 What’s going on there?

 New York – Former President Donald Trump always loved to brag about his Boeing 757.
 The name Trump is big on the side of his luxury jet and the interior of the plane is said to be according to information from CNN be as glamorous as you imagine Trump to be.
 The seat belt lock is covered with 24-carat gold, the seats are made of cream-colored leather and the bathroom is also made of gold.
 No wonder, then, that Trump liked to use the plane as a backdrop for elegant photo shoots, campaign events, and VIP tours.
-But today the jet does not seem to be in operation anymore, it has been noisy for some time CNN on an airport ramp in Orange County, New York, about 100 kilometers north of Manhattan.
+But today the jet no longer seems to be in operation, it has been loud for some time CNN on an airport ramp in Orange County, New York, about 100 kilometers north of Manhattan.

 Donald Trump: Is his “favorite toy” too expensive for him now?